The Thing That Matters Most

 And Mary and Joseph would not be the last to know the terror of believing that they had lost Jesus.
 Many of us who have come to Jesus since have also had times where we are convinced we have lost him.
 For a few days.
 Or a few weeks.
 Or a few years.
 We thought he was there, right beside us, but when we looked up, he was gone.
 Or at least we couldn’t see him any more.

 I’ve known these times—times when Jesus seems far away, indifferent, useless.
 Times when what I thought were my surest convictions about Jesus as the clearest picture of who God is and how God works seem to crumble all around me.
-Times when the idea of a love that stands at the center of all that is, that holds all things together, preserving and protecting the world from descending into unreachable darkness, seems a laughable fiction.
+Times when the idea of a love that stands at the centre of all that is, that holds all things together, preserving and protecting the world from descending into unreachable darkness, seems a laughable fiction.
 Times when the most economical explanation for observable reality seems to be that there is no one and nothing out there that is even remotely interested in our plight as human beings.
 Times when I think I’ve lost Jesus—lost the one that I have given my life to, the one in whom I have anchored the hopes and fears of all my years, at the very least, to say nothing of the world’s.

 But I have known other times, too.
 Times when I have been stumbling around the platform in a manic fog, searching for the thing that matters most, and I see a face that stands out amidst all the others.
 Times when I see a love and a beauty and a pure goodness that I am convinced is the one, true source of all that is and could ever be, the fulfillment of every hope that finds laboured and incomplete expression.
 I have known times when I have felt such a deep and profound relief that there should be such a person as Jesus of Nazareth, that such a love could have made its way into our world of fear and hate and death, that this love could summon and surround us, setting our feet on the path that leads home.